sibir007/abstract/Rust.md

 Typical data that are stored on stack are local variables(value types or primitives, primitive constants), pointers and function frames.

 If the size of the data operated by the program is not known at the compilation stage, the data will be allocated in the heap.
 When you put data on the heap, you request a certain amount of space.
 The memory allocator finds an empty spot in the heap that is big enough, marks it as being in use, and returns a pointer, which is the address of that location.
 This process is called allocating on the heap and is sometimes abbreviated as just allocating (pushing values onto the stack is not considered allocating).
 Because the pointer to the heap is a known, fixed size, you can store the pointer on the stack, but when you want the actual data, you must follow the pointer.
-Unlike the stack, where memory space is freed automatically after a function exits, heap memory space must be cleared explicitly when the data stored in it is no longer needed, which is called "memory management."
+Unlike the stack, where memory space is freed automatically after a function exits, heap memory space must be cleared explicitly when the data stored in it is no longer needed, which is called "memory management".

 ##### 51. What's the difference between stack and heap